-In 2022, the Fair will be celebrating its 20th anniversary.
-To highlight this important milestone, we will be holding the 2022 Ottawa Regional Heritage Fair on Wednesday, April 20, 2022 at the Canadian Museum of History.
-Save this date in your calendar as of now!
+The Ottawa Regional Heritage Fair is hosting an in-person Fair on Wednesday, April 26, 2023, at the Canadian Museum of History.
+Save this date in your calendar!

-We hope that you can join us in celebrating our students and our rich and diverse heritage.
+We hope you will join us in 2023 to celebrate our students and our rich and diverse heritage.

 What is the Ottawa Regional Heritage Fair?